Romanian philosophy: The Interbellum School

-Mihai Șora was a student of Nae Ionescu and Mircea Eliade, but younger than the members of the so-called '27 generation.
+Mihai Șora was a student of Nae Ionescu and Mircea Eliade, but younger than the members of the '27 generation.
 He obtained in 1938 a bourse at the Sorbonne, where he went for preparing a thesis on Pascal.
 During wartime he wrote a book called On the Interior Dialogue, published only in 1947 at Gallimard, and well received by Jacques Maritain and Étienne Gilson.
-In this work Șora explores the problem of human authenticity, in an existential tone, but influenced greatly by Scholastic philosophy (notably that of Thomas Aquinas and Nicolaus Cusanus) and by Marxism (he was a member of the French communist party and a member of the Résistance).
+In this work Șora explores the problem of human authenticity, in an existential tone, but influenced greatly by Scholastic philosophy (including that of Thomas Aquinas and Nicolaus Cusanus) and by Marxism (he was a member of the French communist party and a member of the Résistance).

-In 1948 he returned to Romania, and couldn't leave the country anymore.
+In 1948 he returned to Romania, and was unable to leave the country afterwards.
 He did not publish anything until the end of the 70s, when he began a cycle of four books, containing a philosophical system, achieved only in 2005.
 During the communist regime he wrote and published three of the four books composing the cycle: The Salt of the Earth, To be, the do, to have and I & You & He & She or the Generalised Dialogue.
 His last book is called The Instant and the Time.
 His system consists of an ontology, a poetics, an ethics and a political philosophy, all deriving from an original "ontological model".
-The influences comes from Péguy, Pascal, the Scholastics and from Husserl. Șora considered himself ever since his first book as "Cartesian of the utmost consequence", i.e. a phenomenologist.
+The influences comes from Péguy, Pascal, the Scholastics and from Husserl.

-His concept of intentionality, crucial for the comprehension of his philosophy, was neither that of Brentano, nor that of Husserl, but an original one with deep roots in the Scholastic philosophy.
+His concept of intentionality was neither that of Brentano, nor that of Husserl, but an original one with roots in the Scholastic philosophy.
 In-tentio, derived from IN aliud TENDERE is the penetrating act of the spirit, which goes beyond the things into their origin, which is the Unum with his three transcendentals: Bonum, Verum and Pulchrum.
 Thus, there are three forms of intentionality, moral, theoretical and esthetical, characterising three types of human attitudes toward the world.
 The Unum is not viewed only as an actus purus, but rather as a "universal potentiality of being".
 As such, i.e. is placed, in Șora's metaphorical model, at the centre of a sphere of null radius, which has, thus, the same topos as the periphery.
 The surface of this sphere represents the pure exteriority, composed of "terminal actualities".
 The radius is the geometrical locus of the interiority, where we find the "intermediary potentialities".

-Mihai Șora is considered the mentor of another "school", much more discrete and heterogeneous than the school of Noica, and there is currently an increasing interest in his work, especially from the young philosophers grouped around the Studia Phaenomonelogica philosophical review.